hikeventures/hikeventures.github.io/_posts/tidbits/2015-10-19-Outdoors-Tidbits-41.markdown

 tags:
   - tidbits
 ---
 Last week Konstantin went hiking in the Dutch forest hunting for mushrooms.
 We still have decide for a winter trip.
 However, but Patrick is going to visit his home town nearby the Alps in November combining it with a day hike in the mountains.
 We are still working on a view gear reviews which should be on our blog in the near future.
 Suunto has released it's latest outdoor watch - the <a href="http://amzn.to/1OPlx8n">Suunto Traverse</a> for hikers.
-Seems that it has similar functions as the Ambit3...
+Seems that it has similar functions as the Ambit3. {% include intro_tidbits.html %}
 <br><br>
 <img src="https://farm6.staticflickr.com/5744/22284749066_192579f805_b.jpg" width="100%" alt="Turku Archipelago">
 <!--more-->